tahir-sigmadevelopers/rehman-fyp-nextjs-multivendor/lessons/34-admin-web-pages.md

     {
       title: 'Conditions of Use',
       slug: 'conditions-of-use',
-      content: `Welcome to [Ecommerce Website Name].
+      content: `Welcome to TradeBiz.
 By accessing or using our website, you agree to comply with and be bound by the following terms and conditions.
 These terms govern your use of our platform, including browsing, purchasing products, and interacting with any content or services provided.
 You must be at least 18 years old or have the consent of a parent or guardian to use this website.
 Any breach of these terms may result in the termination of your access to our platform.

 We strive to ensure all product descriptions, pricing, and availability information on our website are accurate.
 However, errors may occur, and we reserve the right to correct them without prior notice.
 All purchases are subject to our return and refund policy.
 By using our site, you acknowledge that your personal information will be processed according to our privacy policy, ensuring your data is handled securely and responsibly.
 Please review these terms carefully before proceeding with any transactions.
 `,